microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 ### Configure a dev tunnel

 To make sure we can reach the MCP Server from Microsoft Copilot Studio, we'll add a dev tunnel.
 During these steps, you will be prompted to log in.
 Use the Entra ID account from this workshop when you are prompted to log in.

+> [!Note] A dev tunnel creates a secure connection that exposes your local development server to the internet through a public URL.
+This allows cloud services like Copilot Studio to access your locally running MCP server.

 In the terminal at the bottom of Visual Studio Code, we are going to configure a dev tunnel.